 Step 1: Book a Consultation

-Reach out to book an Initial Consultation ($100 CAN).
+Reach out to book an Initial Consultation ($150 CAN).
 You will be asked to complete a form and suggest dates/times to book a meeting.
 Providing as much information as possible in this form will help us prepare for the meeting.
 Please review the list of services we offer to ensure you’re in the right place.
 Our primary focus is economic immigration.
-We do not provide consultations or services relating to spousal sponsorships, family class sponsorships, refugee, or Humanitarian & Compassionate cases.
-If you’re looking for information on study permits, work permits (PGWP, Co-Op, Employer Specific, Spousal, etc.), TRVs (Temporary Resident Visas), Provincial Nominee Programs, Permanent Residence applications, or LMIAs, you’re in the right place.
+We do not provide consultations or services relating to family class sponsorships, refugee, or Humanitarian & Compassionate cases.

 Step 2: Initial Consultation

-This 1-hour meeting (in person if applicable, by email, or over Zoom) will allow us to discuss your case, determine your eligibility, or any other issue or questions you may have.
-After the consultation, we will follow-up with an email recapping our conversation and suggestions moving forward.
+This 45 minute meeting (in person or virtual) will allow us to discuss your case, determine your eligibility, or any other issue or questions you may have.
 By booking a consultation, you are under no obligation to retain our services for an application submission.
-Sometimes all you need is the answers to a few questions and we are happy to help with that.

 Step 3: Sign the Retainer Agreement

-If it’s determined after the initial consultation you would like to engage our services, you will be presented with a Retainer Agreement (RA).
+If it’s determined after the initial consultation you would like to engage our services, you will be presented with a Services Agreement (SA).
 This agreement will outline the client and consultant roles and responsibilities, billing method, payment terms, etc. We highly recommend you review this Agreement thoroughly and follow-up with any questions before signing.